kreier/study/docs/bible/exodus/README.md

-# Genesis
+# Exodus

 Written by Moses in the wildernis.
-The writing was completed 1513 B.C.E.
-The time covered is from "In the beginning" to 1657 B.C.E.
+The writing was completed 1512 B.C.E.
+The time covered is from 1657 to 1512 B.C.E.

 ## Exodus 1